Ranking nodes in bipartite systems with a non-linear iterative map: Results

 There is a connection between this packing phenomenology and the extinction area. \SM{6} proves that the extinction area obtained by removing the rows is a linear function of the area of consecutive zeros from the matrix bottom.
 Specifically, if we define $z_j$ as the number of consecutive zeros from the matrix bottom of the column $j$, and $Z = \sum_1^M z_j$ the total area of zeros, the extinction area obtained removing rows, $E$, reads:

 where $N$ and $M$ are the number of rows and columns respectively.
 A similar relation can be derived also for the transposed quantities.
-In other worsds, the extinction area obtained by removing columns\footnote{Removing nodes from the second layer and counting how many nodes of the first one get extinct.} is linearly dependent on the area of zeros from the matrix right.
+In other words, the extinction area obtained by removing columns (removing nodes from the second set and counting how many nodes of the first one get extinct) is linearly dependent on the area of zeros from the matrix right.
 These relations connect the extinction area with the visual triangular pattern of the adjacency matrix, and we expect that the ordering with the largest area of zeros (second matrix of \FIG{fig:pack}) would also have the largest extinction area.

-The results of the last two sections suggest that the behavior of the map in the condensed phase drives the ranking of nodes in a way that it \quotes{triangularizes} the adjacency matrix, leading to a large area of zeros of the bottom right corner, which also implies a large (almost optimal) extinction area.
-It is important to stress that we are only able to prove that the triangular shape is a consequence of the condensation and that the extinction area is closely connected with this area of zeros.
-However, we do not have analytical results about the optimality of the extinction area.
+The results of the last two sections suggest that the behavior of the map in the condensed phase drives the ranking of nodes in a way that it \quotes{triangularizes} the adjacency matrix, leading to a large area of zeros of the bottom right corner, which also implies a large (almost maximal) extinction area.
+It is important to stress that what we are able to prove analytically is the correspondence between the area of zeros in the right lower part of the matrix and the extinction area.
+Moreover, we can prove that in the condensation phase (i.e., for large enough negative values of $\gamma$), the matrix takes a triangular shape with a continuous border of ones.
+However, we cannot prove that close to the transition the map provide an optimal packing of zeros corresponding to the higher extinction area.
 As a general empirical fact, in all the studied cases the best extinction area is always reached in the condensation phase and close to the transition point, and therefore for $\gamma < -1$.